 Pavlov Archaeological Park

-The Pavlov Archaeological Park is a modern museum with prehistoric artifacts.
-Dedicated to findings from the Paleolithic Period, it’s one of the Czech Republic’s leading archaeological sites.
+The Pavlov Archaeological Park is a modern museum that focuses on the region’s prehistoric history.
+Dedicated to findings from the Paleolithic Period specifically, it’s one of the Czech Republic’s leading archeological sites.

-Situated inside a unique and futuristic looking building, the Pavlov Archaeological Park explores the prehistoric times of “the mammoth hunters.”
-Walking through the underground exhibition gives an in-depth look at a period of time not normally associated with Europe.
+Situated inside a unique and futuristic-looking building, the park explores the prehistoric times of “the mammoth hunters.”
+Walking through the underground exhibition gives an in-depth look at a period not normally associated with Europe.
+I was in awe when I first visited the Pavlov Archeological Park, it’s located in a beautiful building, with intuitive exhibits.

-If you’re wanting to explore artifacts created by some of the first modern Homo Sapiens, then you’ve come to the right spot.
-The museum is an entertaining view into the past, and one of Moravia’s truly special places!
+If you’re looking to explore artifacts created by some of the first modern Homo Sapiens, it’s the place to be in Moravia.
+The museum is an entertaining look into the past and one of the area’s truly exceptional places!

 Pavlov Archaeological Park